Descent098/PYTH-101/README.md

 ## Note about markdown files

 Markdown files (files that end in .md) are intended to be read in a markdown viewer.
 The easiest way to read the readme's in each folder is to keep https://github.com/Descent098/PYTH-101 open in github and navigate to each folder.
 Github has a built in markdown viewer that will let you read the files in their intended format right on your webpage.
+Alternatively you can checkout the course on my website [here]( https://canadiancoding.ca/courses/course/PYTH-101/ ).